gchowell/Fig2Num/README.md

 **Fig2Num** is a MATLAB-based tool developed to automate the extraction of numerical data from bar chart figures.
 Originally created to support large-scale data conversion for epidemic research, Fig2Num is adaptable for use in any field requiring precise data extraction from graphical representations.

+For example, prediction of outbreaks and spatial spread of infectious diseases highly depends on accurately collecting and integrating large-scale epidemic data from multiple resources.
+However, such data are often demonstrated in bar chart figures published in a format where original data can be readily used.
+As a result, the capability to extract such data from bar charts in an automated fashion becomes the key to enabling ensuing prediction analysis.
+We develop tool for efficient and accurate data extraction from bar chart figures.
+The developed conversion method leverages the power of image analysis and only requires minor manual intervention, enabling analysis in a batch mode for large-scale data conversion.

 ## Features

 - **Automated Data Extraction**: Efficiently extracts data from bar charts, including complex figures like stacked bar charts with multiple colors.